Advertisements in schools in the United States

 Advertisements in schools is a controversial issue that is debated in the United States.
 Naming rights of sports stadiums and fields, sponsorship of sports teams, placement of signage, vending machine product selection and placement, and free products that children can take home or keep at school are all prominent forms of advertisements in schools.

+Debates on advertisements in schools can vary depending on factors such as location, age group, school type, and the context of the advertisement (e.g., during after-school events or within the school premises).
+Some argue that limited or monitored advertisements and sponsorships, such as those on school buses or in school sports, can provide much-needed funding for school events, fundraisers, activities, or school supplies that the school might otherwise lack.
+Advocates of this perspective contend that such advertising can be a practical solution to support educational initiatives.
+On the other hand, there are those who believe that schools should remain advertisement-free, emphasizing concerns about potential commercial influence on students or the distraction it may pose to the learning environment.
+The viewpoints on this subject can vary depending on factors such as the placement of advertisements and the extent of limitations imposed on them.

-Types of Advertisements in Schools
+Types of advertisements in schools

 Buses

 Many state laws permit advertising to be sold on the exterior and fewer permit advertising on the interior of school buses.
 However, many of these laws prohibit ads for political speech, tobacco, alcohol, gambling, drugs, or material of sexual nature.

 Free Products

 Restaurant and fast-food chains frequently offer free treats in the form of coupons to students who receive good grades or have good attendance on their report card.
 In certain districts, free cell phones are offered to students who receive text messages from companies promoting academic success.
 Additionally, educational materials are donated to classrooms as a way to support a curriculum.
 Oftentimes these materials contain the company's logo or views that are subjective to the company.